This Discussion channel is currently closed.

 Default_avatar

-Stephen Lunak over 6 years ago
+Stephen Lunak about 7 years ago

 The issue here is that electric utilities are trying to monopolize the electric power distribution system, and suppress individuals if they wish to become more self sufficient and produce their own power.
 It is also suppressing alternative energy. in essence since power companies haven't updated their power distribution systems, and with an ageing infrastructure and asking for people to limit power use and cycle A/C systems because of the demand on their resources. and when power goes down there is no repercussion to the electric company when peoples food goes bad or when someone needs that power for medical issues in their home.
 THe whole issue here is that the power company does not control individuals solar production so they cant profit off it as much so they penalize people for producing their own power when instead they should be buying it from the people at the same price they by from their corporate producers because they have issues generating enough power them selves